Mitigating the Environmental Impact at the Tule Wind Farm

 Mitigation is related to development.
 When a developer or builder applies for permits for a project, they must submit ample information in the form of an Environmental Impact Report (EIR) regarding the impacts of their project on the land and surrounding areas.

-If local, state, or federal permitting agencies find that there is an unavoidable substantive impact to land, habitat, or species; they require the project proponent fund conservation, typically in perpetuity, to offset their impact.
+If local, state, or federal permitting agencies find an unavoidable substantive impact to land, habitat, or species; they require the project proponent fund conservation, typically in perpetuity, to offset their impact.

-This is where The San Diego Foundation comes in.
+This is where San Diego Foundation comes in.

-The Foundation is entrusted by government agencies and developers to help permanently conserve more than 12,000 acres of land in our region by holding endowment and non-endowment funds to pay for the ongoing management of these protected lands and species.
+Government agencies and developers entrust SDF to help permanently conserve more than 12,000 acres of land in our region by holding endowment and non-endowment funds to pay for the ongoing management of these protected lands and species.

 San Diego Habitat Conservancy Partnership

-In 2011, San Diego Habitat Conservancy (SDHC) became one of the early land-managers to partner with The Foundation in the mitigation space.
+In 2011, San Diego Habitat Conservancy (SDHC) became one of the early land managers to partner with SDF in the mitigation space.

 SDHC is a nationally accredited land trust that works to acquire, manage and protect land that supports sensitive habitats and species.
-It is also one of only a few nonprofit habitat managers working with developers, municipalities and agencies throughout the region to strike a critical balance between development and the protection of our valuable habitat.
+It is also one of only a few nonprofit habitat managers working with developers, municipalities and agencies throughout the region to strike a critical balance between development and protecting our valuable habitat.

-Since that time, SDHC has expanded its services to cover large swaths of the Southern California region, managing 26 open space preserves throughout Southern California, totaling approximately 1,850 acres.
+Since then, SDHC has expanded its services to cover large swaths of the Southern California region, managing 26 open space preserves throughout Southern California, totaling approximately 1,850 acres.

 The Upper 600 Tule Wind Mitigation Site consists of 600 acres of open space near the unincorporated communities of Jacumba and Boulevard.